gcd-cloud-research/EQoS/README.md

-# A QoS-aware container-based privatecloud with dynamic autoscaling
+# A QoS-aware container-based private cloud with dynamic autoscaling

 ## About